Immigration Psychological Evaluation Pricing

 Are insurance plans accepted?

-No. Forensic immigration psychological evaluations are not covered by health insurance because they are not medical care for the patient — they are forensic documentation services prepared for a legal proceeding.
+No. Forensic immigration psychological evaluations are not covered by health insurance because they are not medical care for the patient, they are forensic documentation services prepared for a legal proceeding.
 The U.S. health insurance industry treats forensic evaluations as legal-related services rather than treatment.
 This is industry-standard across virtually all immigration psychology practices.
-Payment is by cash, credit card, or Zelle.
+Payment is by credit or debit card.

 Are evaluations cheaper for attorneys who refer multiple clients?